-• Select the least toxic antifouling paint available.

-• Routinely clean boat interiors and properly dispose of collected materials so that accumulated water, which must be drained from the boat, does not become contaminated.
+- Select the least toxic antifouling paint available. - Routinely clean boat interiors and properly dispose of collected materials so that accumulated water, which must be drained from the boat, does not become contaminated.

 3.6.6.
-BMP 36: Maintenance and Management of Roof and Building Drains at Manufacturing and Commercial Buildings
+BMP 37: Maintenance and Management of Roof and Building Drains at Industrial and Commercial Buildings

-This BMP applies to businesses and public agencies where the roofs and sides of manufacturing and commercial buildings can be sources of pollutants when stormwater runoff results in the leaching of roofing materials, materials from building vents, air emissions, flashing, cleaning agents, and applied moss killers.
+This BMP applies to businesses and public agencies where the roofs and sides of industrial or commercial buildings can be sources of pollutants when stormwater runoff results in the leaching of roofing materials, materials from building vents, air emissions, flashing, cleaning agents, and applied moss killers.
 Flaking paint and caulking can also be sources of pollutants.

 Vapors and entrained liquid and solid droplets and particles have been identified as potential pollutants in roof and building runoff.
 The pollutants identified include metals, solvents, low (acidic) and high (alkaline) pH, substances that increase biological oxygen demand (BOD), and organic compounds.
 Flaking paint or caulking may be a source of metals and organic compounds.
+PCBs may leach out of old paint coatings and caulking materials from buildings, such as those built or renovated between 1950 and 1980.